Coopercoppers/PFN/README.md

 ```

 ## PFN Nested
-An enhanced version of PFN with better performance, this model is better in leveraging entity tail information and capable of handling nested triple prediction.
+An enhanced version of PFN with better performance.
+This model is better in leveraging entity tail information and capable of handling nested triple prediction.
+For usage, replace the files in the current folder with the files in the PFN-nested folder.
-The remaining part is still under construction